alexander-stadnikov/CarND-Finding-Lane-Lines/README.md

 The project is a part of [Udacity Become a Self-Driving Car Engineer](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).

-All source codes and assets are available on [GitHub](https://github.com/alexander-stadnikov/CarND-Finding-Lane-Lines).

 ## The project setup

 The project consists of a notebook and assets.